ejdostal/Data_projects_TripleTen/01_NYC_Airbnb_project_README.md

 # TripleTen Sprint 1 Project - NYC Airbnb Properties

 This is the 1st project I worked on in the TripleTen Business Intelligence Analyst program.
 It was a great opportunity for me to practice and combine many of the skills I learned about working with data in Google Sheets in a realistic, real-world project.
 Functions and formulas were used to clean, combine, split, and perform calculations on the data provided.
 Pivot tables were created to analyze and slice the data to explore the relevant questions.
-Best practices were maintained to protect, organize and navigate the project including versioning control, a linked Table of Contents, an Executive Summary and an Assumptions & Change Log.
+Best practices were maintained to protect, organize and navigate the project including version numbering, a linked Table of Contents, an Executive Summary and an Assumptions & Change Log.

 ### NYC Airbnb Properties